-&lt;sup>2 Referring to the International Trade chapter from the publication: EurObserv'ER - The State of Renewable Energy in Europe, 2022 edition
+Referring to the International Trade chapter from the publication: EurObserv'ER - The State of Renewable Energy in Europe, 2024 edition Employment and turnover are only referring to biofuels in transport.

 CURRENT RENEWABLE ENERGY POLICY

 RES-E

 The Renewable Energy Expansion Act (EAG), effective since 2022, targets 100% renewable electricity by 2030 and climate neutrality by 2040.
 It supports renewable energy via market premiums, investment subsidies, energy communities, and the Austrian Grid Infrastructure Plan (ÖNIP).
 Market premiums for photovoltaic, biomass, wind, and hydropower are set through tenders or administrative applications.
 The Electricity Investment Subsidy Ordinance 2024 offers subsidies for photovoltaic systems, hydropower, wind power, and biomass, processed via the EAG center managed by OeMAG.
 Additional provincial funding exists for renewables and energy efficiency.